Blog

 Can you post affiliate links on Linkedin?

 Yes, you can promote sponsored products by adding links to LinkedIn posts.
 However, it’s important to comply with the specific rules of LinkedIn affiliate programs and pages, such as including a disclaimer.
 Additionally, excessive use of affiliate links may degrade the quality of the content, deter readers, and lower the publisher’s trustworthiness.
+To further enhance your credibility and engagement, consider to embed LinkedIn posts on website, as this can provide context and encourage your audience to interact with your content more deeply.

 How to create an affiliate page on LinkedIn?